yjeroen/foundry-shadowrun6-eden/README.md

 - The Shadowrun Sixth World RPG is made and by Catalyst Game Labs.
 No actual content of the RPG is contained within this system.
 Community Fair Use policy is assumed to automate the ruleset in this FoundryVTT system implementation.
 - The background image is from [kerko](https://www.deviantart.com/kerko) on deviantart, published on May 16, 2020 with Creative Commons Attribution.
+- The icons are based on svg's from FoundryVTT, icons from [Cyberpunk Red Core system](https://gitlab.com/cyberpunk-red-team/fvtt-cyberpunk-red-core), Mirrandin from [reddit/u/](https://old.reddit.com/user/Mirrandin) and Solution from [SolutionMaps](https://www.patreon.com/solutionmaps).

 **Virtual Table Top Platform Licenses:**